louisadamian/louisadamian.com/portfolio/PCB_Printer.md

 cost."
 ---

+# PCB maker
-PCB maker: a prototyping device that automates that prototyping Printed Circuit Boards (PCBs) by employing the fast high-resolution methods used in production manufacturing without the need for a large facility and team.\
+A prototyping device that automates that prototyping Printed Circuit Boards (PCBs) by employing the fast high-resolution methods used in production manufacturing without the need for a large facility and team.\
 \
 All previous solutions for prototyping printed circuit boards (PCBs) have been low resolution, unreliable, and